 |Community participation activities||09_010_0125_6_3||Participation in community based activities that build skills and independence.||Annual|

-What Programs are Hear For You hosting in 2017 and how many hours will I need the NDIS plan to pay towards the cost?
+What Hear For You programs are available in 2017 and how many hours will I need to claim in the NDIS plan to cover the program cost?

 |Session Type (Program)||Mentoring Contact Hours||When||Where||Possible Cluster support item #|

-If the planner requires more information as to what is actually offered or what happens in each program, the table below provides a ready reference to assist:
+If the NDIA planner requires more information as to what is actually offered or what happens in each program, the table below provides a reference:

 |Session Type (Program)||What is offered?|